Fast Thermalization from the Eigenstate Thermalization Hypothesis: Davies' Generator

 The evolution term is the unitary evolution of the Hamiltonian \textit{rounded} to precision $\bnu_0$

-It differs slightly from the original Hamiltonian by $\norm{\vH_S-\bar{\vH}_S}\le \bnu_0/2$ and should be indistinguishable\footnote{This differs from the rounded generator $\bCL$, where the time should be large $t\bnu_0 \gg 1$ with fixed precision $\nu_0$. } at the desired time $t$
+It differs slightly from the original Hamiltonian by $\norm{\vH_S-\bar{\vH}_S}\le \bnu_0/2$ and should be indistinguishable\footnote{This differs from the rounded generator $\bCL$, where the time should be large $t\bnu_0 \gg 1$ with a fixed precision $\nu_0$. } at the desired time $t$

-The rounding precision $\bnu_0$ is less physically meaningful but helps us simplify the expression by discretization.\footnote{Technically, this also serves as a regulator for the fourier series.} The dissipative part is more complicated
+The rounding precision $\bnu_0$ is less physically meaningful but helps us simplify the expression by discretizing the energy labels.\footnote{Technically, this also serves as a regulator for the fourier series.} The dissipative part is more complicated than Davies' generator